Confirmation of cholestasis

 Acholic or hypopigmented stools suggest cholestasis or biliary obstruction.

-The primary physician should make every effort to observe stool colour
+The primary physician should make every effort to view stool pigment.

-( click here to access the “Yellow alert” awareness campaign ) 3
+( click here to access the French “Yellow alert” awareness campaign ) 3

 Overall vigour and tone should be noted.

-During evaluation of infants with cholestasis, laboratory investigations are essential for determining the aetiology and severity of the liver disease and detecting treatable conditions.4
+During evaluation of infants with cholestasis, laboratory investigations help for determining the aetiology and severity of the liver disease and detecting treatable conditions.4

 It is crucial to evaluate serum conjugated (direct) bilirubin (DB).
 If elevated, it is a reliable laboratory indicator of cholestasis at this age.4 If cholestasis is suspected, certain specific investigations are recommended.4